Nikesh-Baghar/Product_Bundling_Econometrics/README.md

-# Product_Bundling_Opportunity
-Detecting Bundling Opportunities Using Cointegration and Revenue Impact Simulation This project demonstrates a methodology for identifying product bundling opportunities using cointegration analysis and simulating the revenue impact of such a strategy.
-The project focuses on uncovering long-run relationships between product categories and leveraging deviations from these relationships to suggest optimal times for bundling, ultimately aiming to increase weekly sales.

-Project Objectives:

-Identify Cointegrated Product Category Pairs: Utilize Engle-Granger cointegration tests to discover product categories that exhibit long-term co-movement, making them suitable candidates for bundling.

-Estimate Long-Run Relationships (OLS): For each cointegrated pair, fit Ordinary Least Squares (OLS) regression models to calculate bundle ratios (slope coefficients).
-These ratios guide the bundling of pairs, especially when sales of one category are underperforming.

-Detect Bundling Opportunities Based on Z-Score Spreads: Continuously monitor deviations from established long-run trends using z-scores of residual spreads.
-This helps in identifying specific weeks where bundling could be beneficial (i.e., when one category shows signs of underperformance).

-Simulate Revenue Uplift from Bundling Strategy: Apply a hypothetical sales uplift (e.g., 5%) to simulate the potential increase in revenue due to the bundling strategy.
-A paired t-test is then used to statistically evaluate whether the observed increase in weekly sales is a real effect of bundling or merely random variation.

-Data
-The analysis uses several CSV files, which are loaded into pandas DataFrames:

-Data Consolidation and Preparation
-The raw data undergoes several processing steps to prepare it for analysis:

-Missing values in days_since_prior_order are filled with 0, treating the first order as the starting point for a user.

-Cumulative days since the first order are calculated for each user.

-Cumulative days are converted into week_no, starting from Week 1.

-Department names are merged with product information.

-Order line items are merged with product-department data.

-Order-level metadata (including week_no) is appended to each product line.

-A global_week index is created, assuming a common timeline for all users.

-Weekly total units sold per department are aggregated and pivoted.

-A log(1 + x) transformation is applied to stabilize variance and handle zero values, preparing the data for time series tests.

-Irrelevant product categories ('missing', 'other') are dropped from the dataset.

-The final processed DataFrame (weekly_sales_log) contains the log-transformed quantity sold for each product category per week, with a shape of (53, 19).

-Methodology
-The core of the methodology involves:

-Preparation: Transforming raw sales data into weekly, log-transformed units per department, suitable for time series analysis.

-Cointegration Testing: Applying the Engle-Granger test to identify pairs of product categories that have a stable, long-term relationship despite short-term fluctuations.

-OLS Regression: Estimating the long-run equilibrium relationship between cointegrated pairs.

-Z-Score Analysis: Monitoring the residuals from the OLS regression to identify when product sales deviate significantly from their long-run equilibrium, indicating bundling opportunities.

-Revenue Simulation & Statistical Testing: Simulating the impact of bundling on revenue and using a paired t-test to determine the statistical significance of the observed revenue uplift.
+📦 Detecting Bundling Opportunities Using Cointegration and Revenue Impact Simulation 🧠 Topic
+This project leverages time-series econometric techniques to identify product category pairs that exhibit long-term co-movement (cointegration) and simulates the revenue impact of implementing a bundling strategy.
+The approach combines business insights with statistical modeling to inform marketing or pricing strategies in e-commerce or retail.

+🎯 Objectives
+Identify Cointegrated Product Category Pairs
+Use Engle-Granger cointegration tests to detect categories that consistently move together over time, suggesting natural bundling opportunities.

+Estimate Long-Run Relationships
+Use OLS regression to quantify the relationship (slope ratio) between sales of the cointegrated pairs, forming the basis of a potential bundle.

+Detect Bundling Opportunities Using Z-Score Spreads Track deviations from the long-run relationship using z-scores to find windows of opportunity where one category underperforms—ideal moments to push a bundle.

+Simulate Revenue Uplift from Bundling Strategy Simulate increased sales (e.g., +5% uplift) during bundling weeks and use paired t-tests to determine if the uplift is statistically significant.

+💼 Business Implications
+Strategic Bundling:
+Businesses can use statistical evidence to identify which products are naturally consumed together and offer bundled pricing to boost underperforming items.

+Timing Promotions:
+Bundling based on z-score signals ensures promotions are launched when they’re most likely to succeed, avoiding constant discounts.

+Revenue Forecasting:
+The simulated model helps estimate revenue gains before implementation, aiding marketing teams in decision-making.

+🛠️ Techniques Used
+Data Preprocessing

+Merging multiple CSVs containing order, product, department, and aisle data.

+Creating user-level cumulative week indicators.

+Econometric Modeling

+Engle-Granger cointegration test (ADF and KPSS on residuals).

+Error Correction Model (ECM)

+Ordinary Least Squares (OLS) regression.

+Statistical Analysis

+Z-score calculations to identify divergence from equilibrium.

+Paired t-test for assessing uplift significance.

+Visualization

+Matplotlib and Seaborn for plotting sales trends and z-score spreads.

+📊 Interpretation of Output
+Cointegration Results:
+23 category pairs were found to be cointegrated, e.g., Canned Vegetables & Pasta Sauce, implying stable long-run demand patterns.

+OLS Regression Slopes:
+Slope values (e.g., 0.89) indicate the long-run proportional sales ratio between two categories.
+This helps define a bundle.
+Z-Score Spread Signals:
+When the z-score of residuals deviates significantly (e.g., |z| > 1.5), it suggests that one category is underperforming relative to the other, signaling a good bundling week.

+Simulated Uplift:
+Hypothetically adding a 5% uplift during signal weeks resulted in a statistically significant increase in weekly sales (p-value < 0.05 from paired t-test).

+Customer Retention & Cross-Sell:
+Properly timed bundles can improve cart value and introduce users to complementary categories, potentially increasing LTV